andrewBatutin/andrewBatutin.github.io/_drafts/swift-kvc.md

 So Swift lets you catch more errors at compile time.
 And waste less time at debugging.
 On the other hand ObjC is so good for debugging purposes you can actually want to stick to the good old runtime introspection tricks.

-And as you can see Apple has given us 2 ways of doing same thing with the same performance.
+And as you can see Apple has given us two ways of doing same thing with the same performance.
 And it's up to you what method to be used to conquer the world) I just would not recommend you to try write Swift code at ObjC style and vice versa.
 So don't try to implement KVC at Swift.
 It might not fit to the language paradigm as well as it fitted to ObjC paradigm.

 ##7.
 Resources
 * [Xcode project](https://github.com/andrewBatutin/SwiftDataManip)